• Skip to primary navigation

 Instructions

-• Assemble the quesadillas by filling one half of each tortilla with ¼ cup of ground beef taco meat (or another filling of your choice) and topping it with ¼ cup of the shredded Monterey jack cheese (or your favorite cheese).
-Fold the tortilla in half to close the quesadilla. *Add more of the filling and cheese if desired.
+• Assemble the quesadillas by filling one-half of each tortilla with ¼ cup of ground beef taco meat (or another filling of your choice) and topping it with ¼ cup of the shredded Monterey jack cheese (or your favorite cheese).

-Repeat with the second tortilla.
+Repeat with the second tortilla, and so on.

-• Transfer the assembled quesadillas into your air fryer basket.
-Cook for 5 minutes at 350 degrees F (175 degrees C) then flip and cook an additional 3-5 minutes, or until golden and crispy. *The tortilla will tend to lift or 'fly away' from the fillings, use a spatula and push it back down into place in the first few minutes of cooking.
+• Cook for 5 minutes at 350°F (175°C), then flip and cook an additional 3-5 minutes, or until golden and crispy. *The tortilla will tend to lift or 'fly away' from the fillings; use a spatula and push it back down into place in the first few minutes of cooking.

 • Remove the quesadillas from your air fryer and serve immediately.